 Dolph Schluter is a top-class evolutionary thinker and is widely recognized as a leader in the field.
 His lab has produced important papers illuminating how ecology influences evolution, and how evolutionary processes are related to the distribution of biodiversity on Earth.
 He is also a kind and pleasant man.
 In 2009, I applied to be a grad student in the Schulter lab, but did not receive any funding from UBC.
 So I am pleased to be able to join the Schluter lab as a post-doc.

 What advice do you have for new postdoctoral fellows?

 Talk a lot with other postdocs - they are in the same boat as you.
+Be proactive at introducing yourself to people when you arrive, especially other post-docs.
+Who knows what collaborations and friendships might develop.
 In my case, discussions with other post-docs led to an intriguing side project collaboration that is nearly ready for publication.